ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/Datastreaming--neutron-events-histograms.md

 ## For new instruments using FPGA-based acquisition electronics
-`borzoi` is responsible for communicating with the electronics and sending run starts/stops.
+`kdae_control` is responsible for communicating with the electronics and sending run starts/stops.
 It will have a similar interface to `ISISDAE` so we can drop-in replace it in the GUI.(?)

 ## Live view, spectra plots etc.
-These will be provided by a soft IOC (`azawakh`) which effectively consumes from event and histogram topics (and possibly run starts?) which will serve areaDetector and other PVs.
+These will be provided by a soft IOC (`kdae_diagnostics`) which effectively consumes from event and histogram topics (and possibly run starts?) which will serve areaDetector and other PVs.